YYinBigBang/Ticket-Sniper/README.md

 ## Disclaimers
-The code provided is intended for research purposes only.
-Any illegal use of the code is solely the responsibility of the user.
+This library is intended for use in automated testing and development environments only and should not be used for any illegal or malicious purposes.
+Any use of this library for activities that violate the terms of service of any website or service is strictly prohibited.
+The contributors of this library will not be held liable for any damages or legal issues that may arise from the use of this library.
+By using this library, you agree to these terms and take full responsibility for your actions.